Frequently Asked questions

 What should I expect from the sermon?

-Most often the preacher will be one of our pastors, but there are occasions throughout the year in which gifted lay persons will preach.
+Most often the preacher will be one of our pastors, but there are occasions throughout the year in which gifted lay persons or guests will preach.
 The pastors often use story and contemporary illustration to illuminate the meaning of each week’s Scripture passage and its relevance in our lives.

 What version of the Bible is used?